eclipse/repairnator/doc/repairnator-config.md

 ### Common attributes

-Those attributes are commons for all scripts.
+These attributes are commons for all scripts.

 #### GITHUB_OAUTH

 This attribute is mandatory.

-It is used to get access to Github API.
+It is used to get access to GitHub API.
-In order to create the token go to the following page: https://github.com/settings/tokens and create a new token by selecting `public_repo`.
+In order to create the token, go to the following page: https://github.com/settings/tokens and create a new token by selecting `public_repo`.

 #### HOME_REPAIR